fedfomin/gtat_docs/README.md

 # How Gangs work

-### About GTAT

-Play with over 7 thousands of gamers in leagues, tournaments and ladders in San Andreas Multiplayer

-### Why GTAT?
-- `Better Anti-Cheat`
-- `no Admin Abuse`
-- `constant Events`
-- `Game Support`
-- `Unknown admins!`

-` Play better games` , ` Track your stats` , do more than just play.... ` Advanced stats`  let you track your progress as you climb through the ranks.

-This website [https://gtat.pro/](https://gtat.pro/) is built with PHP, with no special configuration or surprises, we totally respect everyone's privacy and the access to particular areas are strict to Project Managements and me.

-Registering an account at SA-MP with the following IP play.gtat.pro:7777 you automatically agree to our terms and services, some of the information is used to track cheaters, ban evaders, rule breakers and keep the AC working as expected providing you the best experience you can EVER find on a SA-MP server.

 ## Translation Progress Table

 The table below tracks which questions have been translated to which languages.
 If you see one